Form 8.3 - Warpaint London Plc

 |Rathbone Brothers plc

-Der heimische Aktienmarkt zeigt sich vor dem Wochenende stärker.
-Der deutsche Leitindex setzt seine Rekordrally fort.
-Die US-Börsen notieren im Freitagshandel mit Gewinnen.
-Die Börsen in Fernost fanden am Freitag keine gemeinsame Richtung.
+Der heimische Aktienmarkt zeigt sich zur Wochenmitte fester.
+Der deutsche Aktienmarkt notiert mit Gewinnen und knackt eine neue Bestmarke.
+Die Börsen in Fernost notierten am Mittwoch überwiegend in Rot.